Skip to content

 Article 2.
 Vision and Mission

-Vision: The RSCVD initiative shares IFLA’s vision of a strong and united library field powering literate, informed and participative societies.
+Vision: The RSCVD initiative shares IFLA’s vision of a strong and united library field powering literate, informed, and participative societies.

 Mission: RSCVD’s mission is to ensure equal access to information, particularly during times of crisis, through a high-quality, open, free, and collaborative document supply service.